freakeinstein/freakeinstein.github.io/_posts/2016-10-20-Q-learning-flappy-bird-game-demystified-(part 1).md

 title: Q learning flappy bird game demystified (part 1)
 ---

-let's place our first babysteps into reinforcement learning.
-I think, this one will be th very first part of a total of three parts series.
-In this series of posts, I would like to cover Qlearning in reinforcement learning, starting from its pure implementation, through neural network based modification and finally adding computer vision facilities to finalize our game playing system.
+Let's place our first babysteps into reinforcement learning.
+I think, this one will be the very first part of a total of three parts series.
+In this series of posts, I would like to cover Q learning in reinforcement learning, starting from its pure implementation, through neural network based modification and finally adding computer vision facilities to our game playing system.

 ### What we are going to do:
 We will be using a popular game "flappy bird" for the demonstration purpose.
 In this article, we will discuss the essential information needed to code pure Q learning algorithm, which requires connection wires to access game data.
 We will create an independent version (computer vision based) of Q learnng in the later sections.